Type: 0x00=opaque, 0x80=transparent background

-The sequence will either play for 1 to 15 times during E2B start-up and before the E2B Main Menu is displayed, OR it can be continuously displayed on the background wallpaper when the menu is displayed.
+The sequence will either play for 1-15 times during E2B start-up and before the E2B Main Menu is displayed, OR it can be continuously displayed on the background wallpaper when the menu is displayed.

 An animated GIF file must be split into multiple 24-bit colour .bmp or .jpg files (frames).
-E2B will load them one after the other with a delay between each one.
+E2B will load each frame one after the other with a delay between each one.

 See here for a blog 'How to' article.

 - Extracted .BMP frames must be in 24/32-bit colour depth (not 256 colour).

 - Extracted .JPG frames can be used but they do not support transparent backgrounds well.